[Note: Click on any image you may want to enlarge.]

 Almost at once, in February 1961, two deaths: one mainly local — the Onitsha King died — and one hugely international — Patrice Lumumba, the former head of newly-independent Belgian Congo, was murdered by servers of Belgian interests.

-Death of the Obi set in motion an interregnum that absorbed our time, drawing us into deeper research about the past.29.
+Death of the Obi set in motion an interregnum that absorbed our time, drawing us into deeper research about the past.32.

 Meanwhile in the Waterside, due to the death of Lumumba many “Non-Onitsha Ibos” I encountered would accost me with anger.33.
 I became tougher (and also angrier, myself).

 Further complicating things, the “New Nation” of Nigeria was slowly tearing apart.34

-The upshot of all this was important in terms of feminism: I became increasingly confrontational, an angry man.
+The upshot of all this was important in terms of feminism: I became increasingly confrontational with everyone, a quietly angry man.
 Helen’s 1962 cartoon here illustrates our situation.
-(A bit “intimidating“, one might say.)35
+(This scene is a bit “intimidating“, one might say.)35

 I then landed a job teaching at Yale and we drove across country to New Haven, Connecticut and searched for housing there.